-Master Translational Research Service Agreements
+Master Translational Research Services Agreement

-In October 2018, we entered into a Services Agreement with Penn pursuant to which Penn agreed to perform certain services related to the research and development of the technology licensed to us under the License Agreement, as well as certain clinical, regulatory and manufacturing services.
+In October 2018, we entered into a services agreement with Penn, or the Services Agreement, pursuant to which Penn agreed to perform certain services related to the research and development of the technology licensed to us under the License Agreement, as well as certain clinical, regulatory and manufacturing services.
 The research and development activities are detailed in Penn organization-specific addenda that are separately executed.
 The Services Agreement will expire on the later of (i) October 19, 2021 or (ii) completion of the services for which we have engaged Penn under the Services Agreement.
-As of December 31, 2018, we had executed three project addenda and the three projects are anticipated to commence and conclude in 2019.
-In January 2019, we executed to additional project addenda under the Services Agreement for manufacturing and development work.
-The two projects are anticipated to occurr through June 2020.
-The development addendum is expected to occur through December 2019.